aneeshep/metamorph-docs/docs/installation.md

 ### mcafee pods:

-If mcaffee pods are failing with the error `Error: /usr/bin/ksh is missing`
+If mcafee pods are failing with the error `Error: /usr/bin/ksh is missing`

 run below command fix it.